mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

 data transfer and signaling between applications.

+## Why are APIs important?
+HTML, CSS and JavaScript create human-readable webpages.
+However, those webpages are not easily consumable by other machines.
+Numerous scraping programs and libraries exist to rip data out of HTML but it's simpler to consume data through APIs.

+## Webhook
+A webhook is a user-defined HTTP callback.

 ## API open source projects
 * [Swagger](https://github.com/wordnik/swagger-core) is an open source project written in Scala that defines a standard interface for RESTful APIs.